mstevenson/VetteReverseEngineer/README.md

 ### Polygons

 The polygons section begins with a count of total polygons.
-The first two bytes are always 0x00.
-The next two bytes specify a drawing mode:
+The first integer specify a drawing mode:

- * 0x00 - unknown
+ * 0x0000 - unknown (possibly triangle)
- * 0x01 - quad
+ * 0x0001 - filled quad
- * 0x04 - line
+ * 0x0004 - line

-The next data specifies vertex connections by vertex array index.
+The second integer is unknown, but may reference a color from later in the file.

+The third integer specifies the count of vertex records that follow.

+The next data is a list of vertex array indices that specify connections between vertices.
+This data is misaligned and must be shifted to the right by 4 bits.
+This may indicate that an extra 4 bits of data is shoehorned in somewhere.

+A polygon is always defined as a closed shape that draws a line back to its first vertex, so a quad that is made up of vertices 1, 2, 3, 4 will list its vertex connections as 1-2-3-4-1 and have a vertex count of 5 (0x04, again counting from 0x00 representing 1).

 #### Quads